I am always doing that which I cannot do, in order that I may learn how to do it

 It should be mentioned, however, at this point, that Microsoft Bing is offering the utilisation of GTP-4.
 Though, this happens with one obvious disadvantage and with one obvious advantage.

-To start with the the obvious disadvantage: every elicited output of any kind is truncated – often truncated to the breaking point.
+To start with the obvious disadvantage: every elicited output of any kind is truncated – often truncated to the breaking point.
 It is for this reason that a multi-level structured explanation of a legal case, for example, is not possible!

 Unfortunately not.
 Now, this could work out pretty annoying when trying to apply more sophisticated, iterative approaches in prompting an autoregressive language model.